justmoon/bzing/README.md

 # Bzing - Low-level Bitcoin database library

-Bzing is a high performance blockchain data structure library in ANSI
-C. It is meant to be used as a database backend in higher level Bitcoin implementations.
+Bzing is a high performance blockchain data structure library in pure C (specifically C99).
+It is meant to be used as a database backend in higher level Bitcoin implementations.

 # Installation